cvilas/guidance/product/product.md

   - Simplify workflows and user interactions required to achieve a goal with our product
 - Simplify the tech stack
   - Do not conflate simple with easy/familiar.
 [2] [3]
+  - Simple = Observable, reasonable, understandable.
+When it breaks, it is possible to reason about what broke and how to fix it.
   - Simple != effortless.
 It takes time and effort to simplify.
 Make that investment.
 - Make compromises: Don't aim for design purity.
 Look for compromises that can be made to reach a design simpler to build and maintain, yet fit for purpose.
 - For complex parts that remain, ensure multiple co-owners who understand the tech deeply.